About Hope Projects

 A helping hand is all some people need to create HOPE.

-The next Hope Projects expeditions for donors will be from 3/9/2014 to 3/16/2014.
-We will be visiting 16 of our High Andes villages.
-Sign-up early and reserve a spot with a $1,000 non-refundable deposit and by becoming a project donor.
+The next Hope Projects expeditions for donors will be from June 16, 2017 to June 23, 2017.
+We will be visiting several of our High Andes villages.
+Sign-up now to reserve your spot with a $1,000 non-refundable deposit and by becoming a project donor.
+Deposit due by March 15 2017.
 We have projects from $25 to $10,000 to become a donor.

-The total cost is $2795 person.
+The total cost is $3,495 person.
 This includes all air fare, hotel, most breakfasts, and some lunches.
-The deposit is due December 31, 2013, and the remaining amount of $1795 person is due January 20, 2014.
-All of the fare is tax deductible.
+Deposit due March 15, 2017, and the remaining amount of $2,495 person is due by April 15, 2017.
+The cost of trip is tax deductible.

-An optional side trip to Machu Picchu is available for $395 each, but is not tax deductible.
-This payment is due by January 20, 2014 also.
+Side trip to Machu Picchu is available for $395 per person but is not tax deductible.
+Payment in full for side trip is due by Aril 15, 2017.

 We now have over 350 orphans that Hope Projects is assisting in one of our three orphanages.
 Currently we only have 20 sponsors for these children.
 It only costs from $20 to $50 per month to sponsor an orphan child.
 Children from age 2 to 8 need $15/month from a sponsor, Children age 9-12 need $30 per/month, and those 13 to 18 years need $50/ month from a sponsor.